Advancing flight physics through natural adaptation and animal learning

 From aerodynamics experiments and more globally from fluid dynamics, many experimental techniques have been adapted to live animal flight.
-For flow visualization, smoke stream and Particle Image Velocimetry (PIV) have been extensively used with animals, while flow Particle Tracking Velocimetry (PTV) has recently been given more attention as a somehow safer option.
+For flow visualization and characterization, qualitative smoke stream or quantitative Particle Image Velocimetry (PIV) have been extensively used with animals, while flow Particle Tracking Velocimetry (PTV) has recently been given more attention as a somehow safer option, with the use of LED lights instead of lasers.
 Due to animal welfare, these techniques are not used directly as one would implement them around an airfoil or automobile model.
-In particular, protections have been designed to prevent any laser-induced injuries to the animals, such as bird laser goggles \cite{Muijres2012,Gutierrez2016} or crossing-triggered laser safety \cite{VanGriethuijsen2006}.
+In particular, protections have been designed to prevent any laser-induced injuries to the animals, such as bird laser goggles \cite{Muijres2012,Gutierrez2016} or crossing-triggered laser safety \cite{VanGriethuijsen2006}, like optoisolators \cite{Kirchhefer2013}.
 Like for aerodynamic models, 6-axis Force/Torque sensors have been used in flight experiment, mostly in tethered conditions \cite{Fu2022}, as well as embedded pressure sensors \cite{Usherwood2003}.
 The latter however require surgery on the animals, which limits their use in most studies and necessitate thorough discussions with ethical committees and local animal welfare bodies.
 In addition, Computational Fluid Dynamics (CFD) has been employed to reconstruct flow fields around animals using either static models for gliding flight \cite{LeRoy2021} or moving grid or immersed boundary methods with prescribed kinematics \cite{Liu1998,Yokoyama2013}.